BrettCawley/brettcawley.github.io/_posts/2019-8-23-Create-A-Lightning-Network-On-Simnet.md

 This tutorial is heavily influenced by [dev.lightning.community/tutorial/01-lncli/](https://dev.lightning.community/tutorial/01-lncli/index.html).
 I suggest you read over this first to get a quick overview, as I will be skipping a lot of the background information in order to keep this short.

 This assumes you have a functioning `lnd` and `btcd` install from the previous turorial [here](/Install-Lightning-On-Windows/).
 In this tutorial, we're going to create a local lightning network (on simnet), and route payments using 3 nodes:  `alice`, `bob`, and `charlie`.
-So lets start by creating directories for our users.
+So let's start by creating directories for our users.
 Open powershell (yes powershell) and run the following:

     cd $Env:GOPATH
     mkdir dev